-The following is a summary of the specific ways a class of concepts is related to some other class of concepts.
-These approaches for describing the relations between classes are mapped to OWL 2 DL and SROIQ Description Logic which are global standard approaches to safely describing relations between classes generally (i.e. in any problem domain).
+The following is a summary of the specific ways a class of concepts can be related to some other class of concepts using general functionality provided by OWL 2 DL.
+The OWL 2 DL functionality has been created consistently with another approach to representing relations between information which is SROIQ Description Logic.
+Both OWL 2 DL and SROIQ Description Logic are global standard approaches to safely and precisely representing relations.